Immigration Advising Resources

 Please note that only International Student Advisors from the KPU International Advising Unit are able to support current international students with immigration-related inquiries.

-IRCC Important Update:
+IRCC Important Updates:

 GCKey